 At Foxfield Primary School, we ensure that learning is planned for all in a cross-curricular way.
 This ensures that children are able to make links within their learning.
 Lessons challenge all pupils through a variety of activities, providing opportunities for feedback from adults and peers.
 Through the high expectations of everyone at Foxfield, we aspire to achieve the highest quality outcomes.

 This year the Nursery will be aiming to go on at least one trip per term.
-This half term to coincide with our learning we will be thinking about families who are less fortunate.
-We will go shopping in Tesco, Woolwich to buy food to present to our local food bank.
-To enable us to take the children we will need parents to join us.
+This half term we will be visiting ‘Under One Roof’ in Woolwich theatre.
+During this trip, children will attend a Jack and the Beanstalk production and a workshop where they will plant their own beanstalk.
+To enable a safe and successful trip it would great to have as many parents as possibleto join us.
 Unfortunately, we will have to cancel the trip if we are unable to get enough helpers.
 A separate letter will be sent with further information.
 Apologies, the school does not allow siblings to come along to these trips for school insurance purposes.

 It is now the time of year when the weather can often be cold and wet; please ensure that your child wears a warm coat and has a pair of wellington boots in Nursery, as we play outside whatever the weather!

 We welcome parental involvement in the life of our school.
 If you are able to visit the school or help in any way, please contact your child’s class teacher.

 We will be beginning Forest School this half term; look out for a text or notice with further information.